 It’s been one heck of an extreme storm season for WFLF’s Lifetime Equine Refuge this winter.
-So big that our Anza-Borrego equine rescue facility had to close for several months due to extreme damage, power outages, washed out roads and access ways, as announced by the management team.
+So big that our educational programming had to pause for several months due to extreme damage, power outages, washed out roads and access ways, as announced by the management team.
 Never fear, WFLF’s educational programming has resumed but as always, patience has been the key for the safety the equine residents through these trying times.

 Safety is the first concern for WFLF’s family of equines, visitors and staff.
 Therefore WFLF management had requested for only specific operational staff comes to Lifetime Equine Refuge and that all tours to the facilities canceled until further notice.
 “Persistent heavy rains, flash flooding, high winds, mud slides and debris flows wreaked havoc on our operations which resulted in permanent damage to key sections of our facilities including layup, feed and training areas,” said director Katia Louise.
 WFLF crews have been working around the clock fighting conditions and clearing debris and mud for months now.
 "We have been chasing the needed repairs days and night.
 There is only so much we can do," Louise added.